jjostes/game-purchases-analysis/README.md

 Assignment Prompt:

-"You've been assigned the task of analyzing the data for their most recent fantasy game Heroes of Pymoli.
+"You've been assigned the task of analyzing the data for an independent gaming company's fantasy game Heroes of Pymoli.

 Like many others in its genre, the game is free-to-play, but players are encouraged to purchase optional items that enhance their playing experience.
 As a first task, the company would like you to generate a report that breaks down the game's purchasing data into meaningful insights."